-Executive officers have five years from the later of (i) the date they were first appointed as an executive officer of the Company, or (ii) the date the Board of Directors adopted these guidelines to attain the ownership threshold.
-Until the executive meets the guidelines, the executive must hold 50% of post-tax securities acquired through equity incentive programs until the expected level is achieved.
 The Compensation Committee evaluates compliance with this program annually.
-As of the last measurement date all of the NEOs were in compliance with the guidelines and four of the five NEOs employed with the Company as of year end (including the CEO) had achieved the desired levels of ownership.
+As of March 21, 2016 all of the NEOs were in compliance with the guidelines and four of the five NEOs (including the CEO) had achieved the desired levels of ownership.
 Waivers of these guidelines may be granted, from time to time, in the discretion of the Compensation Committee.